syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-protect-the-zip-file-and-their-items-with-different-password.md

 ---
 title: Protect the zip files and their items with password | Syncfusion
-description: This page explains how to protect the zip files and their items with password.
+description: This page demonstrates how to protect the zip files and their items with password using Syncfusion.Compression.Base.
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# How to protect the zip files and their items using Syncfusion.Compression.Base?
+# How to protect the zip files and their items with password?

 In Syncfusion, you can protect the entire zip file or assign individual passwords to specific items within the archive.